audioscavenger/certSelf/README.md

 - [ ] Stop appending todo list

 * Releases
+- [ ] Delete existing certificates or face a bug with duplicate FriendlyNames
 - [ ] Offer URL as an option
 - [ ] Export certificate.cer locally